 British Columbia

-The Company is currently shipping products into the B.C market via the B.C.
-Liquor Distribution Branch ('BCLDB').
-The Company currently has 11 SKUs listed at the BCLDB under the BLK MKT TM and TenzoTM brands.
+The Company is currently shipping products into the British Columbia market via the B.C.
+Liquor Distribution Branch ("BCLDB").
+The Company currently has 21 SKUs listed with the BCLDB under the BLK MKT TM and Tenzo TM brands.

 Alberta